 5. Storing matcha the wrong way

 Matcha is quite fragile and will quickly oxidize if left out in the open.
 What happen if matcha is left to oxidize?
 It will lose its color, flavor and aroma.
 To preserve its delicate flavors, please keep your matcha away from heat, air, moisture and light.

-After opening a can of matcha, we usually store it in the fridge.
-This keeps it fresh for up to 6 months.
+After opening a can of matcha, we usually store matcha in the fridge.
+This keeps the matcha fresh for up to 6 months.
 We try to finish matcha within 2 months after opening a can.
 If you are like us and have many open cans of matcha in your fridge at any one time, one good hack is to write down the date you first opened the bag of matcha.

 Need more detailed guidance?
 Talk to us!